kenoxa/beamwind/packages/beamwind/README.md

 - beamwind is compatible with Tailwind v1 for IE11 support - but trys to integrate new v2 features

-  The following feature are not yet available in beamwind
+  The following feature are not yet available in beamwind:

   - dark mode
-  - ring-width
+  - text opacity

 ### Additional Features